Conservation Leadership Academy

 The Conservation Leadership Academy (CLA) targets local teens interested in conservation careers.

 This program involves monthly trainings, each with a different conservation theme, such as environmental justice, human-wildlife conflict, healthy habitats, and diversity, equity, access, and inclusion (DEAI).
-Service-learning opportunities will take place on the same day as the monthly training between February and October.
+Service-learning opportunities will take place on the same day as the monthly training between March and June.
 The teens will also design their own projects and participate in service opportunities designed to increase awareness of conservation through community-based methods.
 Some funding is available for these projects.

 Earn a certificate of completion along with a CA$H award upon program completion.